-Tonight people across the U.S. will celebrate America’s Independence Day with one of the most magical kinds of shows: fireworks.
-These loud explosions of bright-colored streaks and stars can be seen for miles.
-But what are those streaks and stars made of?
+Tonight people across the U.S. will celebrate Independence Day with fireworks shows.
+But what are fireworks made of?
 Most fireworks are cardboard tubes filled with pyrotechnic stars, which are made of salts, metals and other stuff that catches on fire and burns in different colors.
-To make hearts, Saturn rings and other shapes in the sky, you arrange the stars a certain way inside the tube, then bundle lots of tubes together.
 A firework is truly like a small bomb and is dangerous, so you never want to play with one yourself.
 But if you keep a good distance from them, you’ll get one sparkly, salty show.

 Wee ones: Red, white and blue are great colors for today.
 Can you find 1 item of each color in your room?
 Which one is the longest?